Inner speech, self-talk, internal monologue – we unpack the psychology of our thoughts

 The human brain has more possible neurological connections than there are atoms in the known universe – between ten quadrillion vigintillion, and one-hundred thousand quadrillion vigintillion – that’s quite a lot.
 So why does it come as a surprise to hear that most people don’t convert this immense computing power into words?

 If you asked most people, they would probably say that they ‘think in words’, or that they have an ‘internal voice’ at least some of the time, which they use for planning and day-to-day thinking.
-When you woke up this morning, you probably thought to yourself ‘ah fuck’, or, ‘here we go again’.
-But – and here’s the actual headfuck – did you actually think it in ‘words’, or did it feel more like a wave of existential dread?
+When you woke up this morning, you probably thought to yourself ‘here we go again’.
+But, did you actually think that in ‘words’, or did it feel more like a conceptual wave of existential dread?
 There is a population-spanning, plethora of ways that people experience inner thoughts – emotion, sound, feeling, text, imagery – and we’re also pretty hopeless at accurately articulating what our own inner experience is really like.
 A recent Twitter thread both fascinated and freaked people out on this very subject.

-Russell T Hurlburt, a professor in psychology at the University of Nevada, Las Vegas has devoted his entire career to studying the psychological phenomena of what he calls the ‘Pristine Inner Experience’, aka the shit that’s going on in your dome.
-Collating his research from over the years, he found that only 26 per cent of samples experienced ‘innerly speech’ – a figure taken from a 2011 blog he posted, which is what sparked the recent internet frenzy.
+Russell T Hurlburt, a professor in psychology at the University of Nevada, Las Vegas has devoted his career to studying the psychological phenomena of what he calls the ‘Pristine Inner Experience’.
+Collating his research from over the years, he found that only 26 per cent of samples experienced ‘innerly speech’ – a figure taken from a 2011 blog post of his, which, having resurfaced, has sparked the recent internet frenzy around the subject.
 In his tests he would expose participants to a beeping sound several times a day, and ask them to recount what was going on in their head just before they heard it.
 The idea being that they would get better and better at it and he would end up, after a few weeks, with an accurate portrayal of their mental landscapes.

 “Almost all research about inner speech says there is a lot of it.
 I think it is all mistaken” – Russell T Hurlburt, psychology professor, University of Nevada